aaron-horst/Kibana3-for-Elasticsearch-5-and-6/README.md

 ## uniq mode for histogram panel

-First, I re-implement histogram panel using the new aggregations api instead of facets api.
+First, I re-implement histogram panel using the new aggregations api instead of v1 api.
 The requst now is a nested aggregation with global/filter/date_histogram in turns.
 Then we can set stats aggregation as a sub aggr for "min/max/avg", and also cardinality aggregation for "uniq"!
 What ever you want could be added in the same way.
 Much thanks for aggr.

 **Attention: the cardinality aggregation was added in elasticsearch 1.1.0.**